russisinha/cs425/README.md

 # CS 425 - Database Orgaization

-This repository contains assignments and project done during the the term of Fall 2017 for CS425
+This repository contains assignments and project for CS425 during the the term of Fall 2017

 # Project details